YIO-Remote/remote-os/buildroot-patches/README.md

 # Buildroot Patches

-Custom patching of the Buildroot Git submodule.
+Custom patching of the Buildroot snapshot version in `[/buildroot](../buildroot)`.
-This allows applying patches to a specific version without having to clone the modified Buildroot repository.

-Patches are applied alphabetically with [patch-buildroot.sh](../scripts/patch-buildroot.sh).
+Patches are applied alphabetically as part of the [update-buildroot.sh](../scripts/update-buildroot.sh) script when updating to a newer Buildroot version.
-This is done automatically in the `INIT_BUILDROOT` function in [common.mk](../common.mk), which is called for example when executing `make menuconfig`.